itayar/VI-samples-local/VideoIndexerIntro.md

     that Satya mentioned or appeared as OCR in his keynote.
 For example, "*Bill Gates*", "*Mark Weiser*" and "*Satya Nadella*".
 Depends on the content you uploaded, the model can also recognize places and locations.

-Here is well, use the arrows to jump to the specific
-    location in the video where they appeared and to use show description to see their Wikipedia abstract.
+    Here as well, use the arrows to jump to the specific location in the video where they appeared and to use show description to see their Wikipedia abstract.

     ![](pics/image14.png)

 5.  **Emotions**: Video Indexer has also identified the different emotions that appear throughout the video.
 The model can identify four different emotions: anger, fear, joy, and sadness.
 It does so     by using facial expressions, voice tonality, and speech content.
 It gives a better tuning for the basic sentiment analysis of positive and negative emotions.
 For further details follow the (link)[https://azure.microsoft.com/en-us/blog/cross-channel-emotion-analysis-in-microsoft-video-indexer/]

-Click on each segment to see what actually happened in the video to drive that. you can see
-    that overall (unsurprisingly) joy was the main emotions of Satya’s keynote.
+    Click on each segment to see what actually happened in the video to drive that. you can see that overall (unsurprisingly) joy was the main emotions of Satya’s keynote.

     ![](pics/image15.png)